Do you think art school was worthwhile?

 During my time in art school, I studied sculpture and photography.
-Two areas that for me were very intertwined.
-And two fields I had no idea I would be using the way I currently am.
+Two areas, for me, very intertwined.
+And two fields I had no idea I would be using the way I do today.

 After graduate school, I had moved with my husband and daughter from Columbus, Ohio to western Massachusetts.
 A place rich with beauty and history and an amazing landscape but, no jobs.
 I was left completely on my own to figure out how I was going to make my way in the world, how we were going to pay rent, eat, keep the lights on.
 During this time I channeled everything I had learned from art school.
 There were two key things: work makes work and repetition.

 Darkroom photography is a process of doing things over and over and over, obsessing about the tiniest of details.
 Peggy taught me to see details, to see and understand the subtle things that make something great.
 To obsess over those details to make your own greatness.
 You are, quite literally, manipulating molecules to make something magical.
 This was very formative.

 When I am feeling frustrated or being lazy, I inevitably hear one of Tom’s many insightful phrases float up into the forefront of my thoughts.
 One is, work makes work.
 This is something I never understood until the work I was doing started to produce the work that was paying me.
 Which made me very self aware that the work that was paying me never would have happened had the work I was doing, not been done.
 So, I better keep working.